aguerrero232/cyber-sec-mock-company-assesment/sample_framework_and_checklist/README.md

   * All employees should sign a statement of agreement
   * Review policies annually and as changes to the company and technologies used occur

+* Least Privilege
   * Limit employee access to data and information
   * Only allow employees to access what they need
   * Prevent non-privileged users from executing privileged functions.
+  * Users should only be allowed to use privileged software based on their role in the business.

+        By limiting the amount of privilege that a user has access to, if, theoretically, the user’s account was compromised, it would limit the number of systems that are impacted and could be used for malicious purposes.
+Within the least privilege control, we could also employ enhancement 3 which includes authorizing network access commands for certain operational needs while also documenting the reasoning behind such needs.

 * ***Train your employees***
   * According to the cybersecurity education company, Cybint, 95% of breaches are caused by human error.
   * What Topics Should My Security Awareness Efforts Focus On?